-The Honors Program is designed to encourage and serve students desiring a challenging academic program, embodying Bethel's long-standing commitment to the integration of faith and learning.
-This program provides an educational experience that moves from a generalist emphasis in the first two years to a discipline-specific focus, in the field of the student’s choice, in the last two years.
-The program is designed to provide an enriched educational experience for students with exceptional academic ability, to create a social network for such students, to enhance their preparation for and admission to graduate school, as well as to enhance the general academic environment of the university.
+The Pietas Honors Program is designed to encourage and serve students desiring a challenging academic program, embodying Bethel's long-standing commitment to the integration of faith and learning.
+The program is designed to provide an enriched educational experience for students with exceptional academic ability, to create a community for such students, to enhance their preparation for and admission to graduate school, as well as to enhance the general academic environment of the university.

 Analysis and evaluation of community in varying contexts.
 Investigation of different models of community through reflection, experiential learning, film, fiction, and non-fiction.

-Contemporary and historical topics are chosen to illustrate societal and cultural interactions with concurrent developments in science and technology.
+Contemporary and historical topics illustrate societal and cultural interactions with concurrent developments in science and technology.
 Examples of personal and corporate decision-making processes are stressed, thereby working toward a goal of preparation and motivation for responsible citizenship.

-Prerequisites: Laboratory Science (D) course; Mathematics (M) course; admission to the Honors Program.
-Offered: Fall or interim
+Prerequisites: Laboratory Science (D) course and Mathematics (M) course; Admission to the Honors Program.
+Offered: Fall.

 HON 464P • Pietas Seminar IV 3 Credits